fredcallaway/graphs-in-space/writing/thesis.md

 ## Graphical model
-The model represents its knowledge using a directed, labeled, multigraph, such as the VectorGraph.
+The model represents its knowledge using a directed, labeled, multigraph, such as a VectorGraph.
 Words and phrases ("chunks") are nodes, and transitional probabilities between those elements are edges.
-An idealized visualization of the graph is shown in Figure TODO
+An idealized visualization of the graph is shown in Figure TODO.

 \input{diagrams/graph.tex}

 ### Edges
 The model has two edge-types representing forward and backward transitional probabilities, that is, the probability of one word following or preceding a given word: $p(w_i = x | w_{i-1} = y)$ and $p(w_i = x | w_{i+1} = y)$ respectively.
 Although forward transitional probability (FTP) is the standard in N-gram models, some evidence suggests that infants are more sensitive to BTP [@pelucchi09], and previous language acquisition models have been more successful when employing it [@mccauley11].
 To examine the relative contribution of each direction of transitional probability, we make their relative weight an adjustable parameter.
-Although ADIOS and U-MILA have only one type of temporal edge (co-occurrence count), their learning algorithms compute something very similar to FTP and BTP.
-By using two edge types, we build this computation into the representational machinery.

 ### Merge
 When two nodes (initially words) are determined to co-occur at an unexpectedly high frequency (see below), a merge function is applied to create a new node.
 We consider three merge functions.
-In Nümila, a merge function has two purposes: (1) to determine the identity of the resulting node, and optionally (2) to construct initial edge weights for the node.
 The _flat_ merge function takes two[^binary] nodes and concatenates them: \n{[A B], [C D]} $\rightarrow$ \n{[ A B C D ]}.
-The _hierchical_ merge combines them in a tuple: \n{[ A B ], [ C D ]} $\rightarrow$ \n{[ [ A B ] [ C D ] ]}.
+The _hierchical_ merge combines them into a tree: \n{[ A B ], [ C D ]} $\rightarrow$ \n{[ [ A B ] [ C D ] ]}.
 Finally, the _compositional_ merge is like hierarchical merge, but additionally uses the composition algorithm discussed above to construct initial edge weights for the newly created node.

 [^binary]: The restriction to a binary merge function is a simplifying assumption, not a theoretical claim [in contrast to @chomsky99].